 - Alison Weatherston - Education Scotland

 If you would like to apply you should first discuss your application with your line manager and/or employer.
 You should then complete the Into Headship application form which must be signed by your headteacher and employer.
-The application form will ask you detail your experience of siginificant leadership practice, relevant professional learning and readiness for headship.
+The application form will ask you detail your experience of significant leadership practice, relevant professional learning and readiness for headship.

-Your headteacher/line manager will also be asked to complete an endorsement form.
+Your headteacher/line manager will also be asked to complete an endorsement form:

 For local authority employees, the application process is managed by the local authority co-ordinator and completed forms should be returned to them.
 Applicants may then be invited for interview.
 Each local authority will have their own arrangements for recruitment to the programme which will include submission deadlines.
 Applicants should confirm deadlines with their local authority co-ordinator.

 For further information about this programme, or for an informal discussion with a Lead Specialist, contact us at email@example.com.

 More information is also available in this guidance/FAQ document:

 There are a number of people who will support you in your learning, including: